phoebeschmidt/earthquake-song/server/README.md

 ## Earthquake-song Server ##

 Small node and express server for earthquake-song project.
+See top-level readme for more specifics about entire project and how this piece fits in with the rest.

 ### Routes ###